jainsanchits/simple-mvp-generator/README.md

 # README #

-### Introduction ###
+### Introduction and motivation ###

-* This is a customised Android Studio template for developers who like to take their first step moving away from non-architectural way of coding, i.e having unmanageable and harder-to-test god-objects everywhere.
+* This is a customised Android Studio template for developers who want to take their first step moving away from non-architectural way of coding.
 This template automatically creates an Activity/ Fragment using the passive-view MVP pattern.

 ### How to set up? ###

-* For the templates to show-up in the menu list, make sure Android Studio is closed.*
+* Add the base depenency library to your app level gradle file (only 3 KB in size) - **implementation 'com.uberfables.library:simple_mvp_generator:1.0.0'**

-* Add the base depenencies library to your app level gradle file (3 KB in size) - **implementation 'com.uberfables.library:simple_mvp_generator:1.0.0'**
+* For the templates to show-up in Android Studio's menu list, make sure Android Studio is closed.

 # On Mac OSX: